 - Soy, almond or coconut based ice creams

-Whether you’re a complete newbie to the concept of vegetarianism, busy researching its potential, or currently buried in a pile of vegetarian cookbooks, going vegetarian is about making positive lifestyle changes not only for your own benefit but the benefit of the whole planet and its inhabitants.
-For more information on vegetarianism in New Zealand, vegetarian recipes, products and stores or vegetarian restaurants ideas see the Vegetarians New Zealand website.
+Whether you’re a complete newbie to the concept of vegetarianism, busy researching its potential or currently buried in a pile of vegetarian cookbooks, going vegetarian is about making positive lifestyle changes not only for your own benefit but the benefit of our planet and its inhabitants.
+Check out more information on vegetarianism in New Zealand, recipes, products, stores and restaurants.